londelec/leandcxmlman/source/sections/IEC10xslIOObjectTable.rst

 IEC60870-5-101/104 Slave IO table
 =================================

-This section describes how to configure IO object table for IEC60870-5-101 and IEC60870-5-104 controlled station (Slave) communication protocol instance.
+This section describes how to create an IO object table for IEC60870-5-101 and IEC60870-5-104 controlled station (Slave) communication protocol instances.
 Group object nodes :ref:`xmlgroup-IEC10xslDI`; :ref:`xmlgroup-IEC10xslAI`; :ref:`xmlgroup-IEC10xslDO`; :ref:`xmlgroup-IEC10xslAO` are
 included in XML configuration files of the IEC60870-5-101 and IEC60870-5-104 controlled station (Slave) communication protocol instances as described in previous sections :ref:`docref-IEC101sl` and :ref:`docref-IEC104sl`.